pselva7/PlantMATEsClassification/README.md

 **6.** Copy your query protein sequence file into XYZ.
 Make sure that the fasta header of your query protein sequences contain only the gene_identifier and no other attributes (for example, see TaMATEs.fa).

-**7.** Check line 26 in the PlantMATEsClassification.sh file and input the name of your query_ProteinSequence_file.
+**7.** Check line 16 in the PlantMATEsClassification.sh file and input the name of your query_ProteinSequence_file.
 Followed by, call the script using the command **```./PlantMATEsClassification.sh```** in the terminal as described in step 4.
 You will get the results within few seconds based on your query size.

 **For more details, go through the pipeline which includes detailed comments for each and every step.**

 # Limitations
 The piepline is suitable to classify the MATEs of angiosperms.
 Classification of MATEs from primitive organisms (e.g. algae) is highly unlikely.
 And, I have no idea whether the RefPlantMATEs dataset is usable to classify MATEs from gymnosperms.
 It is because, no gymnosperm species was analzyed in our study.
+2023-07-05: I have checked the classification pipeline to classify gymosperm MATEs.
+It works, suggesting that the conservation of MATEs among angiosperms and gymnosperms is siginificant.

 **#❗️for any queries reach me at:** pselva7@gmail.com